sematext/docs/docs/agents/sematext-agent/windows-installation.md

 notepad.exe .\logs\st-agent.log
 ```

-## How to change Infra App token and region
+## How to change Infra App token or region

 You can either reinstall Sematext Agent through GUI or by running the following command from command line: